eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Excellent analytical, troubleshooting, problem-solving, and communication skills
 	- Experience with FPGA design/ implementation tools is a plus
 	- Experience in validating FPGA blocks such as DSP, PLL, I/O, high-speed interfaces, etc. is a strong plus

 + skill set:
+	- Develop checkers and assertions to verify the memory subsystem designs with interconnect.
+	- A minimum of 3 years of recent experience with standard verification tools and methodologies (SystemVerification/UVM, Verdi/DVE, Verilog, Makefiles, scripting languages, etc.).
++ skill set:
+	- We at SiFive are now looking for a Core Architect to join our growing team!
+You will be vital to SiFive’s efforts to create silicon at the speed of software.
+You would be involved with the design and definition of various aspects of SiFive’s RISC-V ISA, high-performance core pipelines, including but not limited to, branch predictors, dispatch logic, reorder buffer, load-store queues, and prefetchers.
+You are tasked with creating the basic collateral and specifications that can be reused across SiFive’s RISC-V and SoC design ecosystem.
+	- Creating the design and specification of various aspects of high-performance core architecture.
+Such design must comprehend PPA (performance, power, and area) impact.
+	- Developing the upcoming RISC-V platforms, which will connect numerous cores together on a chip, support large bandwidth, as well as new applications and workloads
+	- Working on the design and specifications of various aspects of the RISC-V Instruction Set Architecture.
+	- Researching and analyzing emerging needs for new core architecture.
+	- If interested, the Core Architect will have a chance to analyze market verticals and design architectures specifically tailored for upcoming use cases.
+	- Working with customers to tailor cores to their needs.
+	- Opportunity to work directly with customers (which include Fortune 500 companies as well as prominent, innovative startups) to brainstorm and troubleshoot core pipeline designs.
+	- 8+ years of experience in core architecture development and chip architecture definition.
+	- Familiarity with advanced CPU architectures and pipelines.
+	- Experience in core design flow, including spec definition, Architecture design, and performance modeling.
+	- Familiarity with instruction set architecture, advanced and high-performance pipeline design concepts, such as picker logic, out-of-order scheduling, advanced branch predictors, and prefetchers.
+	- You should be familiar with memory coherence, consistency, and ordering.
+	- Basic understanding of RTL design & SoC tool flows.
+	- Basic understanding of foundry lib, IP, and process technology limitation
++ skill set:
 	- BLAH.
 + skill set: